 Students can also get a discounted membership for just £4.99, but they have to sign up through UniDays or NUS Extra.

-Amazon Music Unlimited vs Spotify: What devices are they on?
+Amazon Music Unlimited vs Spotify: Devices

 Amazon has also said that select BMW and Mini cars are Amazon Music-enabled and provide access to the service through its infotainment system when connected to a smartphone.